Extending FEniCS to Work in Higher Dimensions Using Tensor Product Finite Elements: Acknowledgements

 \section{Acknowledgements}

 Author Loveland has been supported by the CSEM Fellowship from the Oden Institute at the University of Texas at Austin.
 Authors Loveland, Valseth, and Dawson have been supported by the United States National Science Foundation - NSF PREEVENTS Track 2 Program, under NSF Grant Number 1855047 and the Department of Homeland Security Coastal Resilience Center research project "Accurate and Fast Wave Modeling and Coupling with ADCIRC".
 Author Lukac has been supported by the University of Oregon.
+The authors would also like to thank the reviewers of this manuscript for their time and thoughtful suggestions.